 Standard abbreviations are used where applicable, e.g., Ctrl for the Control key.

 Where two keys are shown in combination using a plus-sign, such as Alt + F3, the first key should be held down whilst tapping the second key.

 Key combinations can also consist of sequences of pressed keys, where some keys are pressed and released, and then other keys are pressed.
 A comma (,) indicates that keys are to be pressed one after the other.
 For example, on Windows computers: Alt + f, x can be used to close many applications.
 In this example, press Alt and f together, release the keys, and then press x.

 When referring to shortcut keys that require the use of the number pad, the term "Num Pad" precedes that key.
 For example: Insert + Num Pad 5.
 If the description does not say "Num Pad", use the number key from the number row of the keyboard.

 Links to other topics, web sites, or e-mail addresses are conventionally shown in a green underlined font.
 Screen reader users normally hear something like "Link", or "Link to" spoken for these, for example:

 In some places, particularly the Codes Quick Reference, you may see buttons labeled "Tell me more", which will take you to additional explanation.

-We have tried to make these files as user friendly and accessible as possible, but if we have failed in some area, please drop us a line and let us know.
+We try to make Duxbury Help as user friendly and accessible as possible, but if we are off the mark anywhere, please drop us a line and let us know.
 We will do our best to improve matters.
 Click here for our contact details.